TelaClaims/chat/README.md

 ### `ContactInput`

-This type represents the input structure required for contact-related operations in the Softphone component.
+This type represents the input structure required for contact-related operations in the Chat component.

 ```typescript
 type ContactInput = ContactConstructorArgs | Contact;